Kenneth Johnson (filmmaker)

-Kenneth Culver Johnson (born October 26, 1942) is an American screenwriter, producer and director.
+Kenneth Culver Johnson (born October 26, 1942) is an American screenwriter, producer, director and novelist.
 He is known as the creator of the V science fiction franchise as well as The Bionic Woman (1976–78), The Incredible Hulk series (1977–82), and the TV adaptation (1989) of Alien Nation.
 His creative efforts are almost entirely concentrated in the area of television science fiction.

 Early life

 A native of Pine Bluff, Arkansas, Johnson is a graduate of the Carnegie Institute of Technology.

 Career

 1970s

 His early TV work includes The Six Million Dollar Man, The Bionic Woman and The Incredible Hulk.
 Johnson created the character of Jaime Sommers and The Bionic Woman, an American television series starring Lindsay Wagner that aired for three seasons between 1976 and 1978 as a spin-off from The Six Million Dollar Man.

 1980s

 In 1983, he wrote and directed the original miniseries V, about an invasion of Earth by reptilian aliens, originally inspired by Sinclair Lewis' anti-fascist novel It Can't Happen Here (1935).
 The miniseries aired on NBC, and a year later was followed by a sequel, V: The Final Battle, which Johnson briefly worked on before leaving the project due to disagreements with the network.
 Johnson was subsequently credited as a co-writer of the sequel miniseries under the pseudonym Lillian Weezer, and was not involved at all in the weekly V television series that followed.

 He directed Short Circuit 2 in 1988.

 In 1989, he produced the television series Alien Nation based on the 1988 film of the same name.